 6000 × 4000px

-As you can see, Smart Slider 3’s image resizing option decreased the page size 11 times and drastically reduced the page loading time.
+As you can see, using the Convert to WebP option, the page size decreased 10 times.
+Additionally, this option drastically reduced the page loading time.

-Additionally, you can turn on the Layer image optimization, which allows you to reduce the size of the images used in your layers.
-The layer optimizations tool works only on certain layers, like the image layer, caption layer, and transition layer.
+Furthermore, you can convert your layer images to WebP as well.
+As a result, you can reduce the size of the images you used in your layers.
+It’s worth noting that the Convert to WebP option works only on certain layers.
+For example, on the image layer, caption layer, and transition layer.

 Lazy loading off